omidima/omidocker/README.md

 service_desc: <description of your service>
 workdir: <root of your application source code>
 command: <commands for install and rin your application>
+runner: <commands that should before execute commands same: installing dependencies>
 restart: <boolean>
 ```